Inflation is back: should you worry about it?

 - Understand how interest rate increases could affect your portfolio and either accept or maneuver in response.
 As interest rates increase, bond values will likely decrease.
 Similarly, equities could also be affected by rate increases.
 Talk to your advisor about what you have in your portfolio and how you could be affected before these events occur so you have a plan and are not knee-jerk reacting.

-To discuss how you can best position your finances for the current inflationary environment, please contact CAISSA Founder Kelly Pedersen.
+Discuss how you can best position your finances for the current inflationary environment.